New Jersey Minutemen

 The New Jersey Minutemen were a militant anti-fascist group that operated in Newark, New Jersey, from 1933 to 1941.
 They were antagonists of the pro-Nazi German American Bund and the Christian Front group inspired by Charles Coughlin's Social Justice doctrines.
-The commander of the Minutemen was a former featherweight and lightweight class boxer of Jewish ancestry, Nat Arno (April 1, 1910 – August 8, 1973).
+The commander of the Minutemen was a former featherweight and lightweight class boxer of Jewish ancestry, Nat Arno, born Sidney Nathan Abramowitz (April 1, 1910 – August 8, 1973).
 The group was organized at the behest of New Jersey–based Jewish-American organized crime leader Abner Zwillman.
 The membership consisted of "tough guys...recruited from Zwillman's Third Ward gang."
 According to one historian, "The mob hastened the Bund's demise by introducing mortal risks to its leadership."

 The Minutemen initially attacked a meeting of Friends of New Germany with pipes wrapped in cloth or rubber; three Friends of New Germany were injured.
 This was followed shortly thereafter by a massive street fight outside the Schwabenhalle in Irvington, a brawl that encompassed nearly 2,000 people over 12 city blocks, 20 injuries with three hospitalizations, and seven arrests.
 Two men in a black sedan shot at Nat Arno and another Anti-Nazi Minutemen leader Max Feilshus on Fourth of July 1934; Feilshus was hit in both legs.

 The "hoodlums" of the Minutemen coordinated with S. William Kalb of the respectable Non-Sectarian Anti-Nazi League.
 They had different approaches to the shared goal of disarming antisemitism and Nazism in New Jersey before World War II.